MatheusPatriota/Algoritimos-de-Ordena-o/README.md

 EN-US
 ---------------------------------------------
-these are some algorithms most popular we use in the world of JAVA progamming.
+these are some algorithms most popular we use in the world of JAVA programming.
 ---------------------------------------------

 -> BUBBLESORT

--> SELECSORT
+-> SELECTIONSORT

 -> INSERTIONSORT